ydb-platform/ydb-spark-connector/README.md

 The connector has passed the basic tests with Apache Spark 3.3, 3.4 and 3.5, working on top of YDB 23.3.

-## Limitations and future work
+## Known limitations and future work

 1. The connector does not currently support consistent reading and transactional writes.
 Both features are planned to be implemented using the YDB's snapshots and its `CopyTables` and `RenameTables` APIs.
-1. The connector may require significant memory to read large tables with the default settings.
+1. The connector may require significant memory on the Spark executor side to read large tables with the default settings.
 4 GB or more memory per core is highly recommended.
 1. Access to YDB columnar tables is not supported yet.
-1. Predicate pushdown is limited to primary key, secondary index key (when accessing indexes), or prefix.
-This is specially imported for work with YDB columnar tables.
+1. Predicate pushdown is limited to primary key, secondary index key (when accessing indexes), or their prefixes.
+It is specially important to better support pushdowns with YDB columnar tables.
-1. Reading and writing YDB's tables using the PostgreSQL types is not supported yet.
+1. Reading and writing YDB tables containing columns of PostgreSQL-compatible types is not supported yet.
 1. Handling of YDB's UInt64 data type is inefficient (conversion from and to the corresponding Spark type is performed through text representation).

 ## Connector setup